oracle/cloud-native-devops-workshop/touch-the-cloud/TouchTheCloud300.md

 - Now that we have a modified integration with a new service endpoint, we need to update PCS so that the comment sent in from the mobile application can be passed into ICS.

-# Testing the New ICS Integration from PCS
+# Part 3: Testing the New ICS Integration from PCS

 Now that we have a new ICS integration mapping the *Comment* field to the EBS order, we need to update the PCS process with the new ICS endpoint.
 Using the PCS Process from the previous lab we’ll now go through the steps necessary to do this.